kalininalab/alphafold_non_docker/README.md

 -f <fasta_path>   Path to a FASTA file containing one sequence -t <max_template_date> Maximum template release date to consider (ISO-8601 format - i.e. YYYY-MM-DD).
 Important if folding historical test sets
 Optional Parameters:
--b <benchmark>    Run multiple JAX model evaluations to obtain a timing that excludes the compilation time, which should be more indicative of the time required for inferencing many
-    proteins (default: 'False')
+-b <benchmark>    Run multiple JAX model evaluations to obtain a timing that excludes the compilation time, which should be more indicative of the time required for inferencing many proteins (default: 'False')
--g <use_gpu>      Enable NVIDIA runtime to run with GPUs(default: 'True') -a <gpu_devices>  Comma separated list of devices to pass to 'NVIDIA_VISIBLE_DEVICES' (default: 'all') -p <preset>       Choose preset model configuration - no ensembling (full_dbs) or 8 model ensemblings (casp14) (default: 'full_dbs')
+-g <use_gpu>      Enable NVIDIA runtime to run with GPUs(default: 'True') -a <gpu_devices>  Comma separated list of devices to pass to NVIDIA_VISIBLE_DEVICES' (default: 'all') -p <preset>       Choose preset model configuration - no ensembling (full_dbs) or 8 model ensemblings (casp14) (default: 'full_dbs')
 ```

-- One can also edit the script and modify the `CUDA_VISIBLE_DEVICES` to a different GPU than the device with id _0_, or to use more devices just change it to for example `CUDA_VISIBLE_DEVICES=0,1,2`
+- One can also edit the script and modify the `CUDA_VISIBLE_DEVICES` to a different GPU than the device with id '_0_' (default setting), or to use more devices just change it to, for example: `CUDA_VISIBLE_DEVICES=0,1,2`
 - This script needs to be put into the top directory of the alphafold git repo that you have downloaded

 ```